matthieuSolente/get-off-the-table-2024/README.md

 # Get off the table email in 2024

-Based on Mark Robbins' work on the subject of coding emails without using tables, I tried at my level to push the research to find solutions to the problems mentioned on his [issue page](https://github.com/M-J-Robbins/get-off-the-table/issues)
+Based on Mark Robbins' incredible work on the subject of coding emails without using tables, I tried at my level to push the research to find solutions to the problems mentioned on his [issue page](https://github.com/M-J-Robbins/get-off-the-table/issues)

 The major drawback of Outlook is that it does not recognize certain CSS properties, especially when they are applied to a div.
 To overcome this problem we therefore use certain mso properties specific to Outlook which will allow us to define the size of the blocks and their positioning.